 Listen to stakeholder feedback

-Examine customer and stakeholder feedback to determine whether they have any common complaints, such as internal control breaches.
+Examine customer and stakeholder feedback to determine whether they have common complaints, such as internal control breaches.
 For example, if customers identify the exact product failure, such as a button that’s not working correctly, you can work backward through your organization’s processes to uncover the issue.